-In order to keep brand safety top of mind, standards laid out by the 4A's Advertiser Protection Bureau (APB) Brand Safety Floor and Brand Suitability Framework that is also supported by the Global Alliance for Responsible Media (GARM) should be built upon as necessary, for any specific brands.
+In order to keep brand safety top of mind, standards laid out by the the 4A's Advertiser Protection Bureau (APB) Brand Safety Floor and Brand Suitability Framework that is also supported by the Global Alliance for Responsible Media (GARM) should be built upon as necessary, for any specific brands.

-According to DoubleVerify/Harris Poll research, 87% of consumers feel that brands bear responsibility for ensuring their ads run adjacent to content that is safe, and 65% of consumers would be likely to stop using the brand or product if they viewed the brand's digital ad next to false or inflammatory content.
+According to DV's research, 69% of consumers value companies that are genuine and authentic, and as many as 49% would actively lobby against a brand or product if they saw it advertised next to inappropriate content.
 As brands are forced to make rapid decisions to respond to an endlessly evolving news cycle, many advertisers' initial reaction is to consider blocking news content wholesale or to use broad keywords to try to protect themselves against high-profile and negative topics.
 The result, however, is often a significant reduction in scale, as well as inadvertent negative repercussions for legitimate news publishers.
 This has advertisers moving beyond brand safety to brand suitability.